microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 However the decalcification step renders bone tissue transparent, disabling simultaneous 3D imaging of the bony and vascular structures.

 In many models, due to the distinct differences in the X-ray attenuation of μAngiofil and the bone tissue, we can forgo the time-consuming decalcification step.
-In such cases, we are able to assess vascularization and bone growth directly in one scan (Fig. @fig:6).
+In such cases, we can assess vascularization and bone growth directly in one scan (Fig. @fig:6).
 Unfortunately, it is not always like this (e.g., Fig. @fig:4).
 Although decalcification is a viable option for quite some studies, we believe the dual-energy approach to be a more efficient one (Fig. @fig:7).
 The two scans are done one after the other without removing the sample from the scanner.
-This greatly simplifies the registration of the obtained datasets, is much faster than with the decalcification step, provides concurrent imaging of the bone tissue and the sample remains completely intact.
+This simplifies the registration of the obtained datasets, is much faster than with the decalcification step, provides concurrent imaging of the bone tissue and the sample remains completely intact.
 Therefore, the microangioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.

 One of the noteworthy possible applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. @fig:3).